 - A small minority of respondents disagreed with the proposal to introduce a new standard.
 The majority of these respondents were educators and education providers. - The following provides a summary of the arguments we received.
 This includes both responses which were unequivocal in their opposition to a standard and those respondents which were less so, but which nonetheless articulated similar concerns which they considered to be significant.
 Some of the points below were also raised by respondents who were in agreement with the proposed standard. - Some saw a requirement as problematic owing to the diversity of the professions regulated by the HCPC.
-It was argued that this meant that the concept and definition of a service user was very different for different professions and therefore a standard would be inappropriate and difficult to assess. - There was concern about adopting a 'one size fits all approach' to this issue. - There was concern about 'tokenism' in which education providers would do the minimum required to 'tick the box', accruing few benefits. - Some educators and education providers cited a lack of feasibility or ability to involve service users in their programmes as reasons for why a standard should not be introduced.
+It was argued that this meant that the concept and definition of a service user was very different for different professions and therefore a standard would be inappropriate and difficult to assess. - There was concern about adopting a 'one size fits all approach' to this issue. - Some educators and education providers cited a lack of feasibility or ability to involve service users in their programmes as reasons for why a standard should not be introduced.
 They included access to service users; service users having their own agenda; the representativeness of service users; payment of service users in the current financial climate; and previous experience of involvement in some programme areas having limited perceived value.